Going after organic traffic is tricky.

 Have you ever heard of this distinction?
 If not, here’s a crash course:

-Head keywords are the popular keywords that get the biggest traffic but are also the most competitive.
+Head keywords are popular keywords that have the most search volume but are also the most competitive.

-Long-tail keywords are less popular and much more specific keywords that gain less traffic but are said to convert better (since the users have a very specific need in mind when they type them into search engines).
+Long-tail keywords are less popular and much more specific keywords that have less search volume but convert better since users have a specific need when they search for them.

 Some also differentiate “body keywords,” the middle ground between the two.

-They’re good for your supportive pages, and a good starting point for any new site that can’t compete with the big players yet.
-Because of the higher conversion rate, they might also help you sell stuff better.
+They’re good for your supporting pages and a good starting point for any new site that can’t compete with the big players yet.
+Because of the higher conversion rate, they are good for sales.